This article is part of a larger series on How to Do Payroll.

 Step 1: Choose a Direct Deposit Provider

 The two most common ways to set up direct deposit are through your bank and with your payroll software.
-Many payroll software applications have this function and can automatically process payrolls as direct deposits.
-In addition, some HR services or software with payroll capabilities can also provide direct deposit services.
+Many payroll software offer this function and can automatically process payroll as direct deposits.
+There are also some HR services and software with payroll capabilities that can provide direct deposit services.
 If you are paying for payroll services, it makes sense to let them handle the direct deposit work.

 No matter which option you choose, your bank is the one that transfers the funds.
 Thus, if you don’t work with your bank directly, you will need to share your bank account information with the software or service provider to have direct deposits set up.